 - Prune and trim your garden foliage and expose damp areas to sunlight as this will prevent flea infestations.
 Also, mow your lawn regularly to prevent long grass for fleas to hide in.

-Yes, humans can definitely get fleas!
-Although we tend to wash frequently in comparison our pets (hopefully), its still possible that they can lay eggs or even bite you.
-This can leave painful, red flea bite marks.
-So how can you protect yourself and what a few home flea remedies for humans?
+Yes, humans can get fleas from their pets Although we tend to wash frequently in comparison our pets (hopefully), its still possible that they can lay eggs or even bite you.
+This can leave painful, red marks on your skin.
+So how can you protect yourself?

 - A great natural flea remedy that you can use while hiking is to pack your pockets with Eucalyptus leaves as this will keep fleas away.
 I personally don’t like the way I smell afterwards though but its up to you.

 - Wash and shampoo your hair regularly, especially if you know your pets have fleas.
 Try and minimize close contact with your pets until you have killed the fleas on them.
-If you have been bitten, use a natural oil based flea treatment cream from your nearest pharmacy.
+If you already have flea bites, use a natural oil based flea treatment cream from your nearest pharmacy.

 Another good, natural way to get rid of fleas is to cut up a few lemons (or use strong lemon juice from the supermarket) and put them into hot water.
 Once its cooled, and you have mixed it properly, you can apply it to your pets skin and other places (in the house or in the garden) where fleas may be present.
 Just don’t spray this mixture onto fabrics as it can leave a mark that is fairly difficult to remove.

 A few people have reported that normal, household yeast is a very effective flea deterrent.
-Simply apply it onto the skin of your lovely pet and it will repel those pesky pet fleas.
+Simply put a couple spoons in your dogs food and it will keep fleas away.

 Although I have not tried this one myself, it has been recommended that you mix about 500ml of rosemary leaves into hot water.
 Wait for it to cool a bit and then soak your dog or cat in the mixture.
 Your pet will probably be a bit surprised and may hide away for awhile (especially if it’s a cat), but if they could speak they would definitely thank you for helping them to remove their flea problem.